 - I Care a Lot: Justified.
 Sam, the director of an assisted living facility, is part of Marla's conspiracy of rob the elderly.
 She imprisons them in his facility so she can seize and liquidate their assets without interference.
 In exchange for a cut of the profits, Sam has his staff control and abuse the victims to keep them from stopping Marla's fraud.

 - In Lois Lowry's Anastasia Krupnik, the heroine's grandmother lives and dies at such a facility.

-- In Barbara Brooks Wallace's Peppermints in the Parlor, Sugar Hill Hall as seen through the eyes of the orphan girl working there.
+- In Barbara Brooks Wallace's Peppermints In The Parlor, Sugar Hill Hall as seen through the eyes of the orphan girl working there.

-- In Red Dragon, the villain grew up in his grandmother's house modified into a retirement home.
+- In Red Dragon, the villain grew up in his grandmother's house modified into a retirement home. '